pvdz/zeparser3/tests/testcases/parser/tests_related_to_bindings/functions/dupe_local_vars/gen/Function_decl_-_binding/let.md

 `````
 throws: Parser error!
-  Cannot create lexical binding when the name was already `var` bound
+  Attempted to create a lexical binding for `f` but another binding already existed on the same level

 function g(){ function f() {} let f = 1; }
                                   ^------- error